oms-2025/HTML-JS-CSS-Game-Server/README.md

 # HTML/JS/CSS/PY Games Repository

 ### DISCLAIMER: These games are intended for your own personal entertainment.
-I *STRONGLY* DO NOT recommend using these games during school hours.
+I *ABSOLUTELY* DO NOT recommend using these games during school hours.
 ### *IF YOU DO, I AM NOT RESPONSIBLE FOR ANY TROUBLE YOU MAY ENCOUNTER.*
 ### (also please commit to school, you will regret it if you dont)